 iGEM (International Genetically Engineered Machine) is an international synthetic biology student competition.
-Hosted by the MIT (Boston, MA) since more than 10 years, this competition, which attracts students from all around the world, promotes synthetic biology with strong ethics and safety commitments.
-2018 edition featured 340 teams and 5790 team members.
+Hosted by the MIT (Boston, MA) since over 10 years ago, this competition, which attracts students from all around the world, promotes synthetic biology with strong ethics and safety commitments.
+The 2018 edition featured 340 teams and 5790 team members.

 Synthetic biology is the design and construction of new, standardized biological parts and devices, and getting them to do useful things.
 Parts are encoded using DNA and assembled either in a test tube or in living cells and then applied to deliver many different kinds of outcomes.
-This field combine engineering and biology skills to solve problems, in a respectful way regarding environment, ethics and safety.
+This field combines engineering and biology skills to solve problems while respecting the environment, ethics and safety.
 Students are tutored by researchers, PhDs or postdocs, and develop their own project (research, development, communication, sponsorships, ethics, …).

 An international contest

-iGEM started back in 2003.
-It was initially an MIT summer class, but became a competition on 2004.
+iGEM began in 2003.
+It was initially an MIT summer class, but became a competition in 2004.
 Since then, iGEM became the reference competition regarding synthetic biology projects, bringing together teams from more than 40 different countries.

 iGEM IONIS on previous editions

-Our team, mainly composed of students from Sup’Biotech, but also EPITA, Epitech, IPSA, IONIS STM, e-artsup and ESME Sudria, schools part of IONIS education group, 1st private education group in France.
+Our team is mainly composed of students from Sup’Biotech, but also EPITA, Epitech, IPSA, IONIS STM, e-artsup and ESME Sudria, all being part of the IONIS education group, 1st private education group in France.

-Thanks to these diversified talents, our different teams were able to develop innovative technologies using synthetic biology during 2015, 2016 and 2017 iGEM editions.
+With these diversified talents, our different teams were able to develop innovative technologies using synthetic biology during the 2015, 2016 and 2017 iGEM editions.

 BACT’MAN Adventures: Synthetic Biology for all

-The project of the iGEM IONIS 2015 team has the aim to make the synthetic biology accessible for all.
-The team is a multidisciplinary team composed of the following IONIS schools: Sup’Biotech (Engineer school in Biotechnologies), Epita (Engineer school in IT), E-artsup (a school specialized in design).
-Thanks to this plurality, this team succeeded to conceive a video game, BACT’MAN Adentures, which allowed to promote synthetic biology.
+The iGEM IONIS 2015 team had the aim to make synthetic biology accessible for all.
+The team was multidisciplinary, being composed of the following IONIS schools: Sup’Biotech (Engineer school in Biotechnologies), Epita (Engineer school in IT), E-artsup (a school specialised in design).
+Thanks to this plurality, this team succeeded to conceive a video game, BACT’MAN Adventures, which allowed to promote synthetic biology.

-The hero of the game is a bacterium that must avoid entering in contact with laser to survive.
-Indeed, the bacteria has been modified, thanks to synthetic biology:
+The hero of the game is a bacterium that must avoid to enter in contact with a laser to survive.
+Indeed, the bacteria had been modified thanks to synthetic biology:

-- At the begin of the game, a bacterium is release with several vesicles.
-When bacteria received a light stimulation (laser), bacteria synthesized a protein, luciferase, which is a fluorescent protein.
+- At the begin of the game, a bacterium is released with several vesicles.
+When bacteria receive a light stimulation (laser), bacteria synthetise a protein, luciferase, which is a fluorescent protein.
 The vesicles are sensitive to the fluorescence emitted by the bacteria.
-They are fragilized and thus released toxins that will kill the bacterium.
+They are fragilized and thus release toxins that will kill the bacterium.

 - The end of the game leads to the death of the bacteria.